 Age spots, sometimes referred to as “liver spots” or solar lentigines, are flat gray, brown or black spots found on the skin.
 They vary in size and usually appear on the face, hands, shoulders, and arms.
-Age spots are caused by consistent exposure to the sun, and therefore generally occur in adults older that 40, though they can affect younger people as well.
+Age spots are caused by consistent exposure to the sun, and therefore generally occur in adults older than 40, though they can affect younger people as well.
 Most age spots are harmless and do not require treatment.

 If you are unhappy with the appearance of age spots, there are a variety of treatment options aimed at lightening or removing age spots.
 Because the pigment causing the discolored skin is located at the topmost layer of skin, or the epidermis, treatments intending to lighten age spots must penetrate this layer of skin.
 Some of the available treatment options include: